Best Toys For Crawling Babies – Mom’s Favorite Toys To Encourage Baby To Crawl

 When Should Babies Crawl?

-Babies usually start crawling between 6 and 10 months of age, with the average age of 9 months.
+Babies usually start to crawl around between 6 and 10 months of age, with the average age of 9 months.
 But as we all know, all babies are unique – some start later, some start sooner.

-Some infant may start crawling at 6 or 7 months of age, while for others it may take a bit longer to get up on all fours (10-12 months).
+Some infant may begin crawling at 6 or 7 months of age, while for others it may take a bit longer to get up on all fours (10-12 months).

 It’s also important to notice that some babies skip crawling altogether.
 And in most cases that’s perfectly normal and you don’t have to worry about it!